delight-im/PHP-Auth/README.md

 // ...

 if (canEditArticle($auth)) {
-    // the user can edit articles here
+    echo 'The user can edit articles here';
 }

 // ...

 if (canEditArticle($auth)) {
-    // ... and here
+    echo '... and here';
 }

 // ...

 if (canEditArticle($auth)) {
-    // ... and here
+    echo '... and here';
 }
 ```